tytydraco/yessleep/out/I_found_the_FREE_CANDY_staircase_from_rcreepy_and_something_at_the_bottom_had_waited_32_years_for_me.md

 “*What the fuck?”* I screamed once my paralysed lips finally loosened.

 My name was on the screen.
 Next to a date that meant absolutely nothing to me.
-There was no longer any doubt that I had not simply stumbled upon a place.
-I had been *brought* there.
+There was no longer any doubt that I had been *brought* there.

-When the film’s opening shot revealed grainy, black-and-white footage of a town.
-And as the camera zoomed into one house in particular, my throat tightened.
+The film’s opening shot revealed grainy, black-and-white footage of a town.
+And as the camera magnified one house in particular, my throat tightened.

 The camera revealed my childhood home.
 Not just that, but *me*.
 Eight-year-old me, standing on the front lawn.
-Grass strands poked between bare toes as my younger self held his head back and absorbed the sunshine with a large grin.
+Grass strands poked between my younger self's bare toes as he held his head back and absorbed the sunshine.

 I remembered that day.
 It was a memory I’d long tried to suppress.
 But there was, of course, an added element of horror to this stroll down Memory Lane.
 My memory was being displayed on a film screen, featuring shots from numerous angles.
-Some inches away from my face.
+Some were inches away from my face.
 And, as I said, I remembered that day.

 I knew that there had been no cameras filming me.

-The cinema’s revolving door of terrors had left me in tatters.
-It wasn’t done spinning.
-What followed was what I had dreaded the most.
+The cinema’s revolving door of terrors had left me in tatters, but it wasn’t done spinning.
+What followed was the part of the memory that I had dreaded the most.
 As young John danced around in the grass, kicking up clumps of dandelions, a vehicle trundled down the street, and it stopped in front of the blissfully-unaware child.
 A white Morris Van with serif lettering on its side.
 The advertisement read:

 *FREE CANDY!
 96*